-It’s fair to say that the main reason why people go on cruises is not food.
-No, many people choose a cruise for its ample amenities, beautiful destinations and weather, and amazing entertainment.
+It’s fair to say that food is not the main reason why people go on cruises.
+Most often, many people choose a cruise for its ample amenities, beautiful destinations and weather, and amazing entertainment.
 Food is often a secondary priority, usually provided in the form of buffets—whether all-you-can-eat or all-inclusive, or something else.
 So, in this seemingly under-saturated market, you might wonder: “which cruise line has the best food?“.

 Those of you who like both cruising and eating well, don’t have to worry.
 There are, perhaps surprisingly, actually quite a few cruise lines with ships that focus on cuisine as well.
 As the societal focus shifts toward locally sourced, sustainably produced and ethically grown ingredients—organic food, and farm-to-table restaurants… cruise lines have no choice but to follow that trend.
 And they do so with rather remarkable success.

 Many cruise lines now cater toward foodies.
 They feature things like specialty niche restaurants, cooking classes, excursions to local farmers markets, cuisine-focused itineraries and dishes made with popular ingredients from specific ports of call.
 Additionally, pretty much every cruise line has a chef who has a Michelin star nowadays.
 If that’s not proof that modern cruise lines take cuisine seriously, we don’t know what is!

 Best Cruise Lines for Foodies and Fine Dining

 If your taste buds can appreciate the more sophisticated foods of the world, you should definitely check out our recommendations for the best cruise lines for foodies and fine dining.

 Norwegian Cruise Line